 Importance for cell membranes

 The structure and function of cell membranes are essential for fertility in both men and women.
-Omega-3 fatty acids, particularly DHA, contribute to the fluidity and flexibility of cell membranes, which is crucial for the proper functioning of sperm and eggs.
-A healthy cell membrane is vital for cell signalling processes, sperm and egg fusion, and early embryonic development.
+Omega-3 fatty acids, particularly DHA, contribute to the fluidity and flexibility of cell membranes, which is crucial for the proper functioning of sperm and egg cells.
+A healthy cell membrane is vital for cell signalling processes, sperm and egg fusion and early embryonic development.

 In summary, omega-3s play a multidimensional role in fertility, positively affecting sperm quality, egg health, hormonal balance and cell membrane function.
-While further research is needed to fully understand these effects, current evidence suggests that maintaining an adequate intake of omega-3s may be beneficial for those seeking to improve their fertility.
+Although further research is needed to fully understand these effects, current evidence suggests that maintaining an adequate intake of omega-3 may be beneficial for those seeking to improve their fertility.

-In-depth understanding of the significant link between omega-3 fatty acids and fertility is precisely why Plusbaby has developed its innovative product, +omega 3 DHA Vegan.
-Recognizing the vital importance of DHA for both male and female reproductive health, Plusbaby has designed this supplement to provide a pure, vegan source of omega-3.
-By focusing specifically on algae-derived DHA, +omega 3 DHA Vegan offers a sustainable and ethical alternative to traditional omega-3 sources, without compromising efficacy.
-This formulation meets the needs of individuals seeking to optimize their fertility and overall reproductive health, while aligning their supplementation choices with vegan and environmentally-friendly values.
+An in-depth understanding of the significant link between omega-3 fatty acids and fertility is precisely why Plusbaby has developed its innovative product, +omega 3 DHA Vegan.
+Recognising the vital importance of DHA to both male and female reproductive health, Plusbaby has designed this supplement to provide a pure, vegan source of omega-3.
+By focusing specifically on algae-derived DHA, +omega 3 DHA Vegan offers a sustainable and ethical alternative to traditional sources of omega-3, without compromising efficacy.
+This formulation meets the needs of individuals seeking to optimise their fertility and overall reproductive health, while aligning their supplementation choices with vegan and environmentally-friendly values.
 Plusbaby is committed to supporting couples in their desire to conceive, by providing essential nutrients that play a key role in achieving a healthy pregnancy.

 CHF 39.90 Original price was: CHF 39.90.CHF 19.90Current price is: CHF 19.90.